 While your engagement of non-employee workers may be very different from those described above, there may be contingent workers performing assignments for your company involving one or more of the elements that might bring into question the “casualness” of the assignment.
 If those workers are down-sized as a result of COVID-19, how can you mitigate the risk of litigation?

 Employers must make assessments about each employee on an individual basis and consider the nature of the commitment being made to casual employees.
-In addition to ensuring that these commitments comply with all the requirements of casual labour, employers should document the nature of the commitment to its contingent workers.
+In addition to ensuring that these commitments comply with all the requirements of casual labor, employers should document the nature of the commitment to its contingent workers.

 One of the best ways to document that commitment—automatically—is to record it in your vendor management system (VMS).
 Companies that use their VMS as the source of truth for all contingent workers have an audit-ready record of the terms of their contingent staffing assignments.